 The TURN order may be used to delay orders by one (or more) turns.
 By making the TURN order repeating (via '@'), orders inside the TURN/ENDTURN construct will repeat.
 Multiple TURN orders in a row will execute on successive turns, and if they all repeat, they will form a loop of orders.
 Each TURN section must be ended by an ENDTURN line.

-Study combat, this month, move north next month, and then in two months, pillaging and advane north.
+Study combat this month, move north next month, and then in two months, pillaging and advance north.